Pathwise stability of likelihood estimators for diffusions via rough paths: Introduction

-\begin{remark} The interplay of statistics and rough paths is very recent.
+The interplay of statistics and rough paths is very recent.
 The first and (to our knowledge) only paper is \cite{PL} where the authors consider general rough differential equations driven by random rough paths and propose parametric estimation of the coefficients based on Lyons' notion of expected signature.
-It would then appear that the present paper constitutes the first attempt to use rough path analysis towards robustness questions related to statistical estimation of classical diffusion processes. \end{remark}
+That said, the present paper constitutes the first use of rough path analysis toward robustness questions related to classical statistical estimation problems for diffusion processes.